Top 4 WooCommerce Payment Gateways

 WooCommerce Payment Options

-WooCommerce is a WordPress plugin that enables you to set up an eCommerce store, and lets you manage products, orders, and even coupons from your dashboard.
+WooCommerce is a WordPress plugin that enables you to set up an eCommerce store and allows you to manage products, orders, and even coupons from your dashboard.
 However, accepting online payments through your store also requires one or more payment gateways.
 Without them, you can only take cash or checks.

 It’s important to understand that without a payment gateway, you won’t be able to accept online payments.
 Fortunately, while the merchant accounts may involve fees, the integration plugins for WooCommerce are often free or inexpensive.